-As at 31 December 2019, the Bank's total assets exceeded total liabilities by ZWL\$58.21 million (2018: ZWL\$66.44 million).
-Loan obligations that fell due within the next 12 months amounted to ZWL\$44.7 million (2018: ZWL\$71.4 million).
-The Bank attained a hyperinflation adjusted loss of ZWL\$20 million (2018: ZWL\$20.7 million profit) yet the historical cost numbers reflect a ZWL\$18.7 million profit (2018: ZWL\$11.4 million).
+As at 31 December 2019, the Bank's total assets exceeded total liabilities by ZWL\$58.21 million (June 2019: ZWL\$66.44 million).
+Loan obligations that fell due within the next 12 months amounted to ZWL\$44.7 million (June 2019: ZWL\$77.9 million).
+The Bank attained a hyperinflation adjusted loss of ZWL\$20 million (June 2019: ZWL\$20.7 million profit) yet the historical cost numbers reflect a ZWL\$18.7 million profit (June 2019: ZWL\$11.4 million).

 Though the Company posted a loss in current year the metrics above reflect significant improvement from prior year.
-The Directors believe the Bank has adequate resources to continue in operational existence for the foreseeable future and this is mainly supported by:
+The Directors believe the Bank has adequate resources to continue in operational existence for the foreseeable future.
+This is because:

-- The Bank had a cash and cash equivalents balance of ZWL\$24.7 million which was just below the ZWL\$26.8 million а. operating expenses for the 6 month financial period. - The Bank's operations were classified as essential services enabling the Bank to continue operating during the national b. lockdown without incurring material incremental costs. - The Bank is instituting cost rationalisation measures in response to changes in the operating environment - The Bank is at an advanced stage of securing a USD5 million (equivalent in ZWL) loan from a large regional financial institution.
-The facility has strong prospects of success and will be channeled into the loan book. d. - The Bank is in the process of negotiating higher limits and/or rollover for current facilities in order to maximise on e. increased value of security pledged. - f.
+- a.
+The Bank had a cash and cash equivalents balance of ZWL\$24.7 million which was just below the ZWL\$26.8 million operating expenses for the 6 month financial period. - b.
+The Bank's operations were classified as essential services enabling the Bank to continue operating during the national lockdown without incurring material incremental costs. - c.
+The Bank is instituting cost rationalisation measures in response to changes in the operating environment. - d.
+The Bank is at an advanced stage of securing a USD5 million (equivalent in ZWL) loan from a large regional financial institution.
+The facility has strong prospects of success and will be channeled into the loan book. - e.
+The Bank is in the process of negotiating higher limits and/or rollover for current facilities in order to maximise on increased value of security pledged. - f.
 Reactivation of the bureau business.
-This segment had a material financial impact during the 6 months ended 31 December 2019 and the Directors anticipate material transactions from the bureau business line. - the Bank is at an advanced stage of securing the Authorised Dealership license which will enable it to perform international g banking and foreign exchange transactions on behalf of clients.
-The most important benefit of this is the fact that the Bank becomes able to perform all transactions for clients.
+This segment had a material financial impact during the 6 months ended 31 December 2019 and the Directors anticipate material transactions from the bureau business line. - g.
+The Bank secured the Authorised Dealership license.
+This will enable it to perform international banking and foreign exchange transactions on behalf of clients. - h.
+The Company settled the RBZ loan due in September 2020.
+More detail is per note 16.5.